Climbing Out of the Box:

 Human beings are not simply to be viewed as commodities however.
 It is not just about replacing a part in a machine as it can often feel like to a client.
 It is no longer providing a service to simply step back and objectively measure individual traits and then match them to occupational demands in some logical fashion.

 Of course, traditional career guidance counseling does have a contribution to make.
 It is important to gain objective insight into career or educational options, identify skills, planning career changes.
 Of course, it also helps at a certain point for those individuals whose path involves job finding to get up to speed at the latest job finding skills including locating jobs, writing resumes, interview skills and salary negotiation.

-In contrast, vocational Transformational consulting is a term used to distinguish itself from mainstream career counseling.
+In contrast, Transformational consulting is a term used to distinguish itself from mainstream career counseling.
 The true definition of Vocation is Calling.
-Vocational consulting has its primary focus on the evolution of the individual and identifying one’s special purpose in life.
-Topics addressed in vocational work include such questions as: What is my purpose or calling?
+Calling calls you to the primary focus of the evolution of the individual and identifying one’s special purpose in life.
+Topics addressed include such questions as: What is my purpose or calling?
 What are my true talents (not necessarily reflected in my work history)?
 How can I realize my full potential?
 What career path will allow me to ultimately be most successful?
 How can I make a real difference with my talents and unique personal characteristics?